-In the summer term of 2017, children in Year 2 and Year 6 will be the first to take the new SATs papers.
+In the summer term, children in Year 2 and Year 6 will be the first to take the new SATs papers.
 These tests in English and maths will reflect the new national curriculum, and are intended to be more rigorous.
 There will also be a completely new marking scheme to replace the existing national curriculum levels.

 At the end of Year 6, children will sit tests in:

 These tests will be both set and marked externally, and the results will be used to measure the school’s performance (for example, through reporting to Ofsted and published league tables).
 Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.

 The reading test will be a single paper with questions based on three passages of text.
 Your child will have one hour, including reading time, to complete the test.

 The grammar, punctuation and spelling test will consist of two parts: a grammar and punctuation paper requiring short answers, lasting 45 minutes, and an aural spelling test of 20 words, lasting around 15 minutes.